 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomesOn completion of this unit, students will be able to: 1. demonstrate an understanding of alternative dispute resolution (ADR) and its role in the context of law and justice;
+1. An understanding of alternative dispute resolution (ADR) and its role in the context of law and justice;

-2. demonstrate an understanding of the differences and similarities between the different ADR methods;
+2. An understanding of the differences and similarities between the different ADR methods;

-3. demonstrate practical application of ADR theory and knowledge;
+3. Practical application of ADR theory and knowledge; and